taocpp/operators/README.md

 Note that Visual C++ seems to have some problems with `constexpr` depending on compile mode (debug/release), etc. and `constexpr` support is therefore disabled by default.
-If you want to manually enable it, try setting
+To manually enable it again use

 ```c++
 #define TAO_OPERATORS_CONSTEXPR constexpr